 Breed Standard & History

 The Bloodhound is a powerful dog with large bones, and a muscular chest and legs.
 They have an easy, steady gait, and move with their noses to the ground when they're on the scent.
 The skin over their entire body is loose, but especially on the head and neck, which is covered with deep wrinkles.
 Their eyes and jowls have a drooping quality and their long ears hang down, giving them a droopy-dog expression.

 The earliest history of the Bloodhound is unknown, though ancient Mediterranean texts reference dogs with an unsurpassed smelling ability.
 William the Conqueror brought the Saint Hubert hound from France to England, and this breed eventually developed into the modern Bloodhound.
 Queen Victoria, one of the original dog fanciers, helped bolster the Bloodhound's popularity when she fell in love with the breed.
 The Bloodhound's skill in tracking down people but then not hurting them was eventually used to help law enforcement locate criminals and missing persons, which they still do today.

 AKC Breed Category

 Bloodhounds are laid-back charmers.
-They adore their families and love nothing more than to play with them, and then relax with them back at home after a busy day.
+They adore their families and love nothing more than to play with them, and then relax on the sofa with them back at home after a busy day.
 Though they look a bit sleepy because of their droopy faces, this breed possesses an abundance of energy.
-They are somewhat stubborn and independent minded, which can prolong their training.
-Bloodhounds also require a strong hand on walks so they don't drag you along as they follow a scent trail.
+They are somewhat stubborn and independent-minded, which can prolong their training.
+Bloodhounds also require a strong hand on walks and a good, strong leash is required so they don't drag you along as they follow a scent trail.

 Are Bloodhounds Good with Kids?
 Yes.
 Bloodhounds enjoy playing with kids and are very patient with them.
 Children should learn never to tug on the breed's long ears.
 Because Bloodhounds are big dogs, they may accidentally knock over young children.